Using an annuity to help pay for collegeFinances

 - Many plans include yearly fees and administrative costs

 Plus, if your child receives a scholarship, you may only need a portion of the money saved in your 529 plan.
-If you end up with remaining funds or if a child decides not to enroll in school, the beneficiary can be changed to another family member.
-However, if you do not have other family members looking to attend, you may have to pay penalties to withdraw your savings for other purposes, depending on the rules of your state’s 529 plan.
+If there are remaining funds after your child is finished with college or if a child decides not to enroll in school, the beneficiary can be changed to another family member.
+If you have no other family members still in school or left with college debt, you may have to pay penalties to withdraw your savings for other purposes, depending on the rules of your state’s 529 plan.

 Using an annuity

 One tool to consider as part of an overall college saving strategy is a fixed or fixed indexed annuity.
 A significant benefit of these products is your value can grow tax-deferred and is protected from downside market risk.
 So when the market is up, your money can grow, but when the market is down, you do not lose any of your hard-earned savings.
-Plus, if your child receives a scholarship or decides to pursue another path besides college, the money in your annuity can be accessed for other purposes.
+Similar to a 529 plan, if your child receives a scholarship or decides to pursue another path besides college, the money in your annuity can be accessed for other purposes.

 Keep in mind that annuities are designed to help you reach long-term savings goals.
 While most annuities allow you to withdraw a certain amount each year without penalty, you’ll likely pay charges on withdrawals over that amount during the annuity’s Withdrawal Charge period.
 This period typically ranges from five to 10 years or more, depending on the annuity.
-Account earnings can also affect financial aid because the more you are able to save, the less financial aid you will receive.
+Withdrawals from an annuity, even if used for educational purposes are considered income and may affect the student’s financial aid.
 It’s important to remember that withdrawals from an annuity may be subject to state and federal income tax.
 In most cases, withdrawals taken before age 59½ will also be subject to a 10 percent IRS penalty.
-When considering this strategy, you should consider your age at the time you will withdraw funds to pay for college to ensure that you will be at least age 59 ½ and will not incur the IRS penalty.
+When considering this strategy, you should consider your age at the time you will withdraw funds to pay for college to ensure that you will be at least age 59½ and will not incur the IRS penalty.

 Helping pay tuition